Recording your lease in the city of New Orleans is an absolute must.

 It protects you as a renter!

-If the house you’re renting in is suddenly sold, without any warning (this happens more than you realize), the new owner does not have to honor you lease.
-UNLESS, you have taken the time to go record your lease with the city.
+There are lots of things to know about New Orleans rentals, but no one ever tells you about recording your lease.
+If the house you’re renting in is suddenly sold, without any warning (this happens more than you realize), the new owner does not have to honor your lease.
+UNLESS you have taken the time to go record your lease with the city.

 It’s pretty simple, but it certainly isn’t cheap.
-You will need take a copy of this down to Land Records Division, located at 1340 Poydras, on the 4th floor.
-They are open Monday-Friday from 8:30am-5pm.
-They do not close for lunch and they accept payments of cash, credit card, check, and money order.
+You will need to take a copy of your lease to Land Records Division, located at 1340 Poydras, on the 4th floor.
+They are open Monday-Friday from 8:30 am-5 pm.
+Noteworthy, they do not close for lunch and they accept payments of cash, credit card, check, and money order.
 This might be the most efficient department we have in the city.

 Need help finding your next New Orleans apartment – send me a message.
 Or text me!